Davidjmz12/Davidjmz12/README.md

 - 👋 Hi, I’m @Davidjmz12
 - 👀 I’m interested in computer science, maths, C++, Python,...
 - 🌱 I’m currently learning Maths and Informatic Engineer at the University of Zaragoza (Spain)
-- 📫 You can reach me on davidjmzom1@gmail.com or in my university's mail 825068@unizar.ez
+- 📫 You can reach me on davidjmzom1@gmail.com or on 825068@unizar.ez

 <!---
 Davidjmz12/Davidjmz12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.